espocrm/documentation/docs/administration/troubleshooting.md

 #### Problem #2.
 Crontab is configured, but Scheduled Jobs are not working

-To make sure there are no errors when cron is running, try to run the cron command in a terminal:
+To make sure there are no errors when cron is running, try to run the cron command in the terminal:

 1\.
 Login via SSH to your server.